PiBrewing/craftbeerpi4-documentation/master/development.md

 ### Plugin Classes

-CraftbeerPi4 has different classes defiuned that you need to create a Sensor, Actor, Logic,.....
+CraftbeerPi4 has defined different classes, that you need to create a Sensor, Actor, Logic,.....

 The following table will describe show you the clasess.